This is our review of the best grain free dog food in 2023.

 This grain-free formula is ideal for older dogs with canine food allergies, containing 75% free-range chicken, including chicken meal, and the rest is vegetables and natural extracts.
 (Although not if they’re allergic to chicken)

 Full of omega fatty acids, pre and probiotics and with no artificial flavors or additives, these grain-free recipes will give your hound the essential nutrients he needs along with a healthy coat and boost to the immune system.
-This brand also does grain-free wet food, which you can find HERE.
+This brand also does grain-free wet food.

 - None we could find